Opdateret 13. november 2017

-Since it’s foundation, MedCom’s role has been to: “contribute to the development, testing, dissemination and quality assurance of electronic communication and information in the healthcare sector in order to support excellent continuity of care.”
+Since the beginning, MedCom’s role has been to contribute to the development, testing, dissemination and quality assurance of electronic communication and information in the healthcare sector in order to support excellent continuity of care.

-Thus, MedCom is developing standards and profiles regarding exchange of health care related data throughout the entire Danish health care sector.
-Furthermore, MedCom supervises and monitor the national technical and organizational implementation of the standards/profiles.
+MedCom is developing standards and profiles regarding exchange of health care related data throughout the entire Danish health care sector.
+Furthermore, MedCom supervises and monitors the national technical and organizational implementation of the standards/profiles.

 MedCom is also responsible for testing, certification and labelling of Health IT systems regarding these standards.
-Through this MedCom contributes to the development, dissemination and quality assurance of electronic communication and information exchange in the healthcare sector, with the aim of improving the quality of health care services.
+Through this, MedCom contributes to the development, dissemination and quality assurance of electronic communication and information exchange in the Danish healthcare sector, with the aim of improving the quality of health care services.

 MedCom is devoted both to Danish and international projects regarding eHealth and Telemedicine with participation in a range of national projects, such as E-record, Common Medication Card and Telemedicine-projects, as well as participation in international projects as universAAL, Antilope, Persona, ReAAL and Dreaming etc. Furthermore MedCom has some ongoing service- and technology activities regarding national infrastructure components, which include The Danish Healthcare Data Network (SDN), the video hub (VDX) and the nationale home monitoring data base.